Fiat Chrysler's targets seen at risk as North America still pressured

 FCA expects group revenue to rise 7 percent this year to around 93 billion euros, in line with consensus, and vehicle shipments to increase to around 4.7 million vehicles this year, up from 4.4 million in 2013.
 In the first nine months deliveries stood at 3.55 million vehicles.

-While the persistent weakness in Latin America has led other carmakers, including Ford, to slash their forecasts, FCA CEO Sergio Marchionne has said the group's leading position in Brazil, where it has a market share of 21.4 percent, gave it an advantage over competitors when dealing with market headwinds.
+While the persistent weakness in Latin America has led other carmakers, including Ford (F.N), to slash their forecasts, FCA CEO Sergio Marchionne has said the group's leading position in Brazil, where it has a market share of 21.4 percent, gave it an advantage over competitors when dealing with market headwinds.

 However, FCA volumes in Latin America are down nearly 12 percent so far this year, showing it also had challenges in a region that contributed nearly a third of profits in 2012.